“The most exciting phrase to hear in science, the one that heralds the most discoveries, is not ‘Eureka!’ but ‘That's funny...’” — Isaac Asimov

 Requirements for the Biology Minor

 Students pursuing a College of Arts and Sciences major other than Biology may obtain a minor Biology.
 Requiremenst are given below.
-You may declare a minor online using the Minor Declaration Form available on the Arts & Sciences Forms for Students page.
+You may declare a minor online using the Minor Declaration Form.

 The Biology minor introduces students to foundational and advanced courses